 As a result of the College's continuing inability to manage its federal financial aid programs in accordance with federal requirements, the U.S. Department of Education ("ED") placed the College on Heightened Cash Management 2 ("HCM2") during the year ended June 30, 2013.
 HCM2 requires the College to make disbursements to students from its own institutional funds prior to submitting a reimbursement payment required from the ED.
-This has caused the College to experience significant decreases in cash flow.
-Management of the College is working towards remedying these issues and to satisfy the ED's requirements to be taken off HCM2 however; as of June 30, 2019, there have been no changes in the College's status with the ED.
+This has caused the College to experience significant decreases in cash flows.
+Management of the College has been working towards remedying these issues and was notified in September 2020 that the ED has agreed to remove their heightened cash monitoring status for the fiscal year ended June 30, 2021.